Fear Street: Prom Queen Review (2025): Horror Clichés Galore

 Plot Summary of Fear Street: Prom Queen (Spoiler-Free)

-Then there’s Lori Granger, the kind of outsider who’s got a family reputation that makes her the town pariah.
-As prom night approaches, the tension builds – except things take a bloody turn when the girls start disappearing one after the other.
-Lori finds herself in the middle of it all, trying to survive, figure out who’s behind the killings, and stop them before she’s next.
+Then there’s Lori Granger, the kind of outsider who’s got a family reputation that makes her the town pariah, and as prom night approaches, the tension builds – except things take a bloody turn when the girls start disappearing one after the other, and Lori finds herself in the middle of it all, trying to survive, figure out who’s behind the killings, and stop them before she’s next.

 The movie keeps the focus on these core characters and the unraveling mystery, throwing in plenty of high school drama, bullying, and classic slasher elements.